Russia’s Putin Provoking West, Testing Mr. Trump

 Also, it was reported on Tuesday that Russia has deployed two battalions of its new ssc-8 ground-launched cruise missile.
 The deployment of the nuclear-tipped missile marked a stark violation of a milestone Cold War-era treaty that forbids the U.S. and Russia from fielding land-based, intermediate-range nuclear missile systems.

 Before President Ronald Reagan and Soviet leader Mikhail Gorbachev signed the 1987 Intermediate-Range Nuclear Forces (inf) Treaty, such weapons as the Soviet ss-20 and the American Pershing ii cast a dark shadow over Europe.
 These systems were mobile, highly accurate, and capable of being hidden and quickly redeployed.
-Some had the ability to fly nap-of-the-earth, keeping beneath enemy radar coverage, and to fire multiple independently targetable nuclear warheads on cities—all within just a few minutes.
+They could fire multiple independently targetable nuclear warheads on cities—all within just a few minutes.

 In a deterrence environment, such systems are inherently destabilizing.
 So Reagan and Gorbachev agreed to dismantle them and ban future development of such systems.